 Residential Sector Results

-Table 3 displays the regional and BPA residential sector site savings impact of the analyzed standards from 2010 to 2014 and from 2015 to 2034.
-The aggregated non-programmatic savings due to standards before program adjustments of the analyzed products is 6.4 aMW from 2010 to 201 for the Pacific Northwest and 2.91 aMW specific to the BPA region.
+Table 3 displays the regional residential source savings and BPA residential sector site savings impact of the analyzed standards from 2010 to 2015 and from 2016 to 2034.
+The aggregated non-programmatic savings due to standards before program adjustments of the analyzed products is 34.40 aMW (with Busbar) from 2010 to 2015 for the Pacific Northwest and 14.45 aMW (with Busbar) specific to the BPA region.

 Table 3.
 Residential Standards-Induced Non-Programmatic Savings (aMW)